-Do sometimes wonder if you have shut your garage door when you are already a few minutes away from your house?
+Do you sometimes wonder if you have shut your garage door when you are already a few minutes away from your house?
 Have a look at our Gryphon Smart Door Opener and never wonder again.

 - Keep all valuable items such as laptops, mobile phones, cameras, and other electronic devices out of sight.

 - Install a security alarm system with visible external light and always turn it on.

 - Do not hide spare keys around your yard, leave it with a friend, neighbour or relative.